aTechGuide/burger-builder/README.md

 Single page React App to build a Burger dynamically.
 This App has following components
 - Burger builder page taking inputs from user to build a burger
+- Checkout Page displaying preview of burger with `Continue` and `Cancel` options
 - Fire base integration to persist the data

 ## Tech Stack